Dayak Desa War: During Japanese occupation

 As tensions rose, Dayak tribes from Ketapang to Sekadau initiated the mangkuk merah (red bowl) ritual as a symbol of hostility to the Japanese and as a message to mobilize men from villages.
 Workers from Sumitomo Shokusan Kabushiki Kaisan also joined the uprising, and massacred several Japanese foremen and officials, with Pang Suma as the leader of the uprising.
 As the news of the uprising reached Pontianak, the Japanese sent an expeditionary force led by Lieutenant Nagatani.
-Nagatani's force, however, failed to capture the town of Meliau in Sanggau and his force were massacred on 24 June 1945.
+Nagatani's force, however, failed to capture the town of Meliau in Sanggau and his force was massacred on 24 June 1945.
 Nagatani was killed in action and beheaded.

 The town of Meliau remained under Dayak control until 17 July 1945, when another Japanese force advanced on the town.
 Pang Suma ordered some of his men to defend the town together with four other chief elders.
 The Japanese won the battle, and Pang Suma was killed and Pang Linggan mortally wounded in it.
 The town would remain under Japanese control until 31 August 1945.